 Sampling procedure

-- Remove the aeration screen or other attachments from the faucet.
-Some older faucets may require pliers to remove the screen.
+• Remove aeration screen or other attachments from faucet.

-- If tap cleanliness is in doubt, it may be cleaned with either an alcohol prep pad or a mild solution of Clorox bleach.
+• If tap cleanliness is in doubt it may be cleaned with either an alcohol prep pad or a weak solution of Clorox bleach.

-- Run the hot water first (if available) for 2-3 minutes, followed by cold water for 2-3 minutes.
+• Run hot water first (if available) for 2-3 minutes then turn off.
+Run the cold water for 2-3 minutes.

-- Reduce the water flow to permit filling bottle without splashing.
+• Reduce water flow to permit filling bottle without splashing.

-- Fill the sample container(s) and recap immediately.
+• Fill sample container(s) with cold water and recap immediately.

 Special sampling instructions for radon or volatile organics